-Intangible assets consist primarily of costs assigned to acquired investment management contracts of Bernstein based on their estimated fair value at the time of acquisition, less accumulated amortization.
+Intangible assets consist primarily of costs assigned to acquired investment management contracts based on their estimated fair value at the time of acquisition, less accumulated amortization.
 Intangible assets are recognized at fair value and generally are amortized on a straight-line basis over their estimated useful life ranging from six years to 20 years.

-As of December 31, 2019, intangible assets, net of accumulated amortization, of \$55.4 million on the consolidated statement of financial condition consists of \$41.9 million of finite-lived intangible assets subject to amortization, of which \$15.5 million relates to the Bernstein acquisition, and \$13.5 million of indefinite-lived intangible assets not subject to amortization in regard to other acquisitions.
-As of December 31, 2018, intangible assets, net of accumulated amortization, of \$79.4 million on the consolidated statement of financial condition consisted of \$65.9 million of finite-lived intangible assets subject to amortization, of which \$36.2 million related to the Bernstein acquisition, and \$13.5 million of indefinite-lived intangible assets not subject to amortization in regard to other acquisitions.
-The gross carrying amount of finite-lived intangible assets totaled \$468.9 million as of December 31, 2019 and \$475.1 million as of December 31, 2018, and accumulated amortization was \$427.0 million as of December 31, 2019 and \$409.2 million as of December 31, 2018.
-Amortization expense was \$28.8 million for 2019, \$27.8 million for 2018 and \$27.9 million for 2017.
-Estimated annual amortization expense for 2020 is approximately \$21 million, \$5 million in year two, then approximately \$4 million in years three through five.
+As of December 31, 2020, intangible assets, net of accumulated amortization, of \$44.5 million on the consolidated statement of financial condition consists of \$29.2 million of finite-lived intangible assets subject to amortization and \$15.3 million of indefinite-lived intangible assets not subject to amortization.
+As of December 31, 2019, intangible assets, net of accumulated amortization, of \$55.4 million on the consolidated statement of financial condition consisted of \$41.9 million of finite-lived intangible assets subject to amortization, of which \$15.5 million related to the Bernstein acquisition (which was fully amortized as of December 31, 2020), and \$13.5 million of indefinite-lived intangible assets not subject to amortization.
+The gross carrying amount of finite-lived intangible assets totaled \$65.1 million as of December 31, 2020 and \$468.9 million as of December 31, 2019, and accumulated amortization was \$35.9 million as of December 31, 2020 and \$427.0 million as of December 31, 2019.
+Amortization expense was \$21.4 million for 2020, \$28.8 million for 2019 and \$27.8 million for 2018.
+Estimated annual amortization expense for 2021 is approximately \$6 million, \$5 million in years two through four, then approximately \$4 million in year five.

 We periodically review indefinite-lived intangible assets for impairment as events or changes in circumstances indicate that the carrying value may not be recoverable.
 If the carrying value exceeds fair value, we perform additional impairment tests to measure the amount of the impairment loss, if any.
-During the fourth quarter of 2019, we recorded an impairment charge of \$3.1 million relating to our 2016 acquisition of Ramius Alternative Solutions LLC.
-Due to the loss of acquired investment management contracts during 2019, the carrying value of the finite-lived intangible assets exceeded the fair value of the contracts.
+During the fourth quarter of 2020, we recorded an impairment of \$1.5 million relating to our 2016 acquisition of Ramius Alternative Solutions LLC.
+Due to the loss of acquired investment management contracts during 2020, the carrying value of the finite-lived intangible assets exceeded the fair value of the contracts.
 We determined the fair value of the contracts using a discounted cashflow model.
 The impairment charge was recorded in general and administrative expenses in the consolidated statements of income.